When would I need to use a forensic accountant?

 If you’re new to forensic accounting and you’re unsure about how it can be used, look no further.
 In this post we’ll go over some of the main role and objectives of forensic accounting, so you can see how it can come in handy.

 What are the main objectives of forensic accounting?

 As mentioned above, forensic accountants use their expertise to investigate complex financial assets in order to uncover deceptive financial activity.

 The main forensic accounting objectives include finding financial information and trends that could indicate criminal or fraudulent activity.
 Forensic accountants can use their skills to find:

 - The true value of a person’s estate or assets

 - Accounting irregularities in business

-The information that is found is usually used in court cases that are investigating fraud, and even in divorce proceedings.
+The information that is found is usually used in court cases that are investigating fraud, and even in matrimonial proceedings.
 Below are some more scenarios where a forensic accountant is used.

 Forensic accounting examples

 There are many areas where a solicitor may require the services of a forensic accountant.
 Read on to discover some of the types of forensic accounting that you may be unaware of, as well as further information on what is a forensic accountant.

 In some cases, people will exaggerate their losses in order to try and claim more money.
 Forensic accountants can provide a more accurate picture of the damages involved so that a more fair settlement can be reached.
 Legal professionals are likely to engage the services of a forensic accountant during personal injury claims and negligence cases to secure a just and fair outcome.